douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION.md

 ## 5. Current Main Action scoring entry points

 These values describe the current implementation.
-They are **not yet the certified Cultivation contract**.
+The approved behavior contract is expressed at the strategy level in this document, in `HumanBaselineCultivationStrategy` KDoc, and in the direct behavior-contract tests; individual numeric values remain tuning knobs rather than game rules.

 ### Draw